dgarigali/RealtimeMessageExchange/admin/README.md

 sudo apt-get install python3-tk
 ```

-3) Update params.json file with the hostname of the your server
+3) Update params.json file with the hostname of your server

 4) Run the application:
 ```